ninomsu/ParkingDetector/README.md

 ## 📝 Notes

 - Make sure the Raspberry Pi and host machine are on the same network.
-- Observability are visible in Grafana, thanks to Loki, Prometheus, and Tempo integration.
+- Observability is visible in Grafana, thanks to Loki, Prometheus, and Tempo integration.